-- How do these LLMs and tools work together? - input_variable is a parameter of the PromptTemplate class - This allows linking the output to one component with the input of another. - What format style should we use for exporting information from a tool? - JSON is a great format to output in. - Many LMs can comprehend and produce JSON consistently. - Other times, just a string is sufficient.
+- How do these components work together? - input_variable is a parameter of the PromptTemplate class - This allows linking the output to one component with the input of another. - What format style should we use for exporting information? - JSON is a great format to output in. - Many LMs can comprehend and produce JSON consistently. - Sometimes, just a string is sufficient.